Investment property loans

 Frequently asked questions about investment loans

 Do you need to already own a property to buy investment real estate?

-No. Many people buy an investment property before they buy their first owner-occupier home.
+No. Many people buy an investment property before they buy their first home.
 Property ownership may unlock benefits such as passive income, access to a line of credit at mortgage rates, tax advantages and more.

 Do you need a cash deposit to invest in property?